 The Laney Graduate School sets minimum requirements for the Master’s degree.
-Some programs, especially those offering terminal Master’s degrees, require considerably more course activity than the minimum listed below, and many have substituted other requirements for the examination, foreign language, and thesis.
-The fulfillment of course activity alone does not lead to a Master’s degree.
+Students must satisfactorily complete at least 30 credit hours at the 500 level or above.
+Some programs, especially those offering terminal Master's degrees, require considerably more credit hours than the minimum requirement.
+The fulfillment of course activity alone does not lead to a Master's degree.

 The requirement of foreign languages or other research skills, such as computer technology and statistics, varies with the nature of the student’s research and the relevance of the languages or tools to the student’s study.
 Students should consult their programs for specific details.

 The student must submit an acceptable thesis demonstrating an ability to use the methods of advanced investigation or research.
 The nature of the thesis, as well as its form, varies among the different fields.
 The thesis is submitted to LGS after approval by the student’s advisory committee.
 The student’s advisory committee requires three members of the LGS graduate faculty.
 The Dean of the Laney Graduate School reviews every thesis.
 Any errors, including errors of spelling, grammar and punctuation, may result in the thesis being returned for correction.
 Deadlines for submitting a thesis to the Dean are listed in the academic calendar.
 Students must be registered in the semester in which they receive the degree.
 Before the Dean accepts the thesis, the program must certify that the student has completed all requirements for the degree.